opsani/servox/voracious/README.md

 * number of applications to return when asked to list (the default is 5)
 * adjust payload with setting values (needs to match the descriptor sent by the servo emulator) (the default is the kubecon2018 demo configuration)

 Voracious runs on port 8080 by default.
-Modify `run.sh` and `run-dev.sh` to modify.
+Modify `run.sh` and `run-reload.sh` to modify.

 ## Usage

-Run `uvicorn voracious:app --port=8080` or simply `./run.sh` (if modifying voracious.py, usr `./run-dev.sh` as it will reload the app whever the source file changes).
+Run `uvicorn voracious:app --port=8080` or simply `./run.sh` (if modifying voracious.py, usr `./run-reload.sh` as it will reload the app whever the source file changes).

 Note that Voracious is very strict on the expected sequence of events from each app's servo (much stricter than the protocol, as it is trying to test the emulator).
 After restarting voracious, all servos need to start with HELLO (this can be fixed if too limiting)